Offered for 1 undergraduate or graduate credit.

 This course is delivered online.
 To access course materials, you must register with

 www.SpeechPathology.com if you are not already a member of their library.
-There is a one-time $49 fee for course materials for students ($99 fee for all others); this fee allows you access to the library and any live events for up to a year.
-Courses are provided in a variety of ways including via podcasts or text-based articles.
+There is a one-time $99 fee for viewing programs related to this course;this fee allows you access to the Speech.Pathology.com library and any live events for up to a year.
+Programs are provided in a variety of ways including via podcasts, mobile device, or text-based articles.

 Experts in the area of language disorders in elementary-aged students gave virtual webcast presentations in their areas of expertise during the week of October 7-11, 2013 at www.speechpathology.com.
 These presentations will be recorded and archived at www.speechpathology.com.
 You must view each of these recordings: